Kentucky US Rep. John Yarmuth won't seek reelection in 2022

 LOUISVILLE, Ky.
 (AP) — Democratic U.S. Rep. John Yarmuth, the influential chairman of the House Budget Committee who has played a key role in pushing for President Joe Biden’s agenda to expand the nation’s social safety net, announced on Tuesday that he will not seek another term in next year’s election.

-Yarmuth, first elected to Congress in 2006, when he unseated a Republican incumbent in the Louisville-area district, said he wanted to spend more time with his family.
+Yarmuth, first elected to Congress in 2006, when he unseated a Republican incumbent in his Louisville-area district, said he wanted to spend more time with his family.

-The top-ranking Democrat in Kentucky’s state Senate quickly announced he would run for the seat.
+The congressman is the 10th Democrat to announce plans to retire ahead of the 2022 election.
+Although the district he represents has become increasingly blue, the retirement of a Democrat who holds a senior leadership position sends yet another ominous sign about the party’s chances heading into next year’s midterms, when its thin majority in both U.S. chambers will be at stake.
+The party that wins control of the White House typically loses congressional seats in subsequent elections — as President Donald Trump and Republicans did in 2018.

+Yarmuth is the only Democrat serving in Kentucky’s six-member U.S. House delegation — both of the state’s U.S. senators, Mitch McConnell and Rand Paul, are Republicans — and his district is one of the few remaining Democratic strongholds in the state.
+The state’s GOP legislative leaders have not revealed how they intend to redraw congressional boundaries, a process required now that the 2020 census results are in.

 “The truth be told, I never expected to be in Congress this long,” he said in a video posted on Twitter.
 “I always said I couldn’t imagine being here longer than 10 years.
 After every election, I was asked how long I intended to serve but I never had an answer.
 Today I do.
 This term will be my last.”